 Let me repeat that: I didn’t realize that I was so good at hiding it.

-And then I read this stunningly bona fide article that answers those very questions.
-I hope you find time to read it, because I will not be able to do it justice with any kind of summary.
 I offer you this quote by Lili Loofbourow: “At every turn, women are taught that how someone reacts to them does more to establish their goodness and worth than anything they themselves might feel.”

 Why did I break my routine and wash the mattress cover and duvet?
 Because I was trained from an early age that everyone else’s comfort is more important than mine.
 I was taught not to express my needs, such as hunger, downtime, help with schoolwork, because that was complaining, that was being ungracious.